Get you satisfaction.

 - In 1632, when Chip (an American from the year 2000) feels a downtimer (1632 German) Alex Mckay has stolen "his" girlfriend, he slugs Alex.
 Alex (a VERY experienced military man who had his teeth fixed by a modern dentist without any anesthetic) then takes this as an obvious request for a duel.
 Upon seeing Alex is serious (he draws a sword and offers Chip the use of another of his swords), Chip runs in terror.
 Chip gets no sympathy from his friends, as they point out he was Bullying a Dragon.

-- In The Dragon Knight by Gordon R. Dickson, the main character experiences the glove slap firsthand.
+- In The Dragon Knight, the main character experiences the glove slap firsthand.
 Then mentions that it was an armored gauntlet, and it really, really hurt.

-- Played straight in Squire as a challenge to a jousting match, and treated as a grievous insult, so that Kel feels sufficiently provoked to take the guy up on it when she'd said she wasn't going to compete unless she had to.
+- Played straight in Protector of the Small as a challenge to a jousting match, and treated as a grievous insult, so that Kel feels sufficiently provoked to take the guy up on it when she'd said she wasn't going to compete unless she had to.